Degenerative disease of the acromioclavicular (AC) joint

 Activity modification is the best way to slow progression.

-Surgery can be definitive treatment.
+Surgery may be definitive treatment.

 M13.819 Other specified arthritis, unspecified shoulder